CryptoConsortium/CCSS/index.md

 # This Repository

 This repository is meant to operate as a collaborative document.
-Wherever possible, the details of the standard have been separated from the design elements to allow for both to easily evolve independantly.
+Wherever possible, the details of the standard have been separated from the design elements to allow for both to easily evolve independently.
 Your contribution to either is encouraged.

 See the _data directory for discussion on the standard.

 See the Jekyll project for more information regarding the structure/design of this static site.